SofieVerrewaere/sofieverrewaere.github.io/_posts/2018-11-17-Second place in the European Big Data Prize.md

 <a href="http://ec.europa.eu/research/participants/data/ref/h2020/other/prizes/contest_rules/h2020-prizes-rules-big-data_en.pdf"><b>Read the detailed rules of the contest </b></a>

-#### Challenge?
+### Challenge?
 The challenge is to improve the performance of software for the forecasting of geospatio-temporal data (collections of time-stamped records that are linked to a geospatial location).
-The prize is rewards a solution which improves existing methods in terms of scalability, accuracy, speed and use of computational resources.
+The prize rewards a solution which improves existing methods in terms of scalability, accuracy, speed and use of computational resources.

 The solutions are ranked based on the Accuracy of the prediction, expressed as "root-mean square error" (RMSE)  and the speed of delivery of the prediction, low use of computing resources expressed as the "overall elapsed execution time" (OEET).